Top of main content

 Mistakes can happen, and these could be costly.
 Make sure there are no transaction errors and that any amounts showing as owed on your accounts are correct.

-In India, there are 4 main credit bureaus – all licensed by the Reserve Bank of India – that will calculate your credit report.
+In India, there are 4 main credit bureaus – all licensed by the Reserve Bank of India (RBI) – that will calculate your credit report.
 These include:

 • TransUnion Credit Information Bureau (India) Limited (TransUnion CIBIL)